sktometometo/foundation-model-grpc-server/README.md

-# fundation-model-grpc-server
+# foundation-model-grpc-server

-This is a python package provides grpc server for fundation model.
+This is a python package provides grpc server for foundation model.
 Currently models below are supported.

 - [LAVIS](https://github.com/salesforce/LAVIS).